Armin-Irvije/ECS150-Project2/REPORT.md

 management and synchronization.
 This design allows for clear separation and promotes good code organization.
 Each file exposes a set of functions through its corresponding header file enabling other parts of the library to utilize these APIs.
-The `private.h` header file contains declarations and definitions that are internal to the library and not meant for the users, enforcing abstraction.
+The `private.h` header file contains definitions that are internal to the library and not meant for the users, enforcing abstraction.
 The `Makefile` makes use of a build automation tool, allowing for compilation and maintenance of the library.
 This design promotes code and